mayuri311/shipits/shipits/replit.md

-# Ship Its @ CMU Platform
+# Osprey @ CMU Platform

 ## Overview

-Ship Its @ CMU is a community platform for Carnegie Mellon students to showcase projects, connect with peers, and collaborate on innovative ideas.
+Osprey @ CMU is a community platform for Carnegie Mellon students to showcase projects, connect with peers, and collaborate on innovative ideas.
 The application features a modern landing page with sections for projects, events, FAQ, contact, and partners, all built with a focus on user engagement and visual appeal.

 ## User Preferences